Siftah/get_iplayer/installation.md

     The Packman repository should now be added to your system.
 The ffmpeg utility also will have been installed.

-2. Update package database:
+2. Update package database

     `sudo zypper update`

-3. Install get_iplayer package and dependencies:
+3. Install get_iplayer package and dependencies

     `sudo zypper install get_iplayer`

-4. Install components not installed with get_iplayer package:
+4. Install components not installed with get_iplayer package

     `sudo zypper install perl-MP3-Tag perl-Net-SMTP-SSL perl-Authen-SASL`